MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-reference-effect-specializing.md

 ---
-Description: 'ID3D10EffectVariable Interface has a number of methods for casting the interface into the particular type of interface you need.' ms.assetid: 'c0842a1d-b78c-44b2-89c7-452d54efe403'
+Description: ID3D10EffectVariable Interface has a number of methods for casting the interface into the particular type of interface you need. ms.assetid: c0842a1d-b78c-44b2-89c7-452d54efe403
-title: 'Specializing Interfaces (Direct3D 10)'
+title: Specializing Interfaces (Direct3D 10)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Specializing Interfaces (Direct3D 10)

-[**ID3D10EffectVariable Interface**](id3d10effectvariable.md) has a number of methods for casting the interface into the particular type of interface you need.
+[**ID3D10EffectVariable Interface**](/windows/win32/D3D10Effect/nn-d3d10effect-id3d10effectvariable?branch=master) has a number of methods for casting the interface into the particular type of interface you need.
 The methods are of the form As*Type* and include a method for each type of effect variable (such as AsBlend, AsConstantBuffer etc..)

 For example, suppose you have an effect with two global variables: time and a world transform.